yarisvt/tyk-docs/tyk-docs/content/getting-started/key-concepts/grpc-proxy.md

 You can also perform [gRPC load balancing](#grpc-load-balancing).

 #### Prerequisites
-- Enable  HTTP/2 support on the Gateway side, for both incoming and upstream connections, by setting `http_server_options.enable_http2` and `proxy_enable_http2` to true in your Gateway config file.
+- Enable  HTTP/2 support on the Gateway side, for both incoming and upstream connections, by setting `http_server_options.enable_http2` and `proxy_enable_http2` to true in your `tyk.conf` Gateway config file.
-- Set `disable_ports_whitelist` to true, so the gateway can use additional ports to expose the service.
+- Set `disable_ports_whitelist` to true, so the Gateway can use additional ports to expose the service.

 #### Secure gRPC Proxy
-Tyk Supports secure gRPC proxy connections, in order to do so you only need to attach a certificate to the API that you want to expose just as you do for regular apis, after that you can consume the service via https.
+Tyk Supports secure gRPC proxy connections, in order to do so you only need to attach a certificate to the API that you want to expose just as you do for regular APIs, after that you can consume the service via HTTPS.

 #### Insecure gRPC Proxy (H2C)
-For those scenarios that you want to connect 2 services that call each other or just need an insecure connection you can use h2c (that is the non-TLS version of HTTP/2).
+For scenarios where you want to connect two services calling each other or just need an insecure connection you can use h2c (that is the non-TLS version of HTTP/2).
 Tyk supports h2c, this can be enabled at api level by setting `h2c` as protocol in the address of the gRPC server (`target_url`) e.g: `h2c://my-grpc-server.com`.

 #### gRPC streaming
-Tyk supports gRPC streaming, it only requires to set a low value for `flush_interval`, a low flush interval is required in order to forward data to the downstream as soon as the upstream replies.
-A high flush interval would delay the communication.
-We recommend the lowest possible value: 1 (1 millisecond), you can set this value in the gateway config `http_server_options.flush_interval`
+Tyk supports all kinds of gRPC streaming (client streaming, server streaming and bidirectional streaming).
+It requires you to set a low value for `flush_interval`, this is required in order to forward data to the downstream target as soon as the upstream target replies.
+A high flush interval will delay this communication.
+We recommend the lowest possible value: 1 (1 millisecond).
+You set this value in your `tyk.conf` file in the `http_server_options.flush_interval` option.

 ### Mutual Authentication
 Tyk supports Mutual Authentication in gRPC.
 See [Mutual TLS](/docs/basic-config-and-security/security/tls-and-ssl/mutual-tls/) to configure Mutual Authentication in Tyk.